 By Sandi/Poor But Proud from Salem, OR

 Cheap plastic hair clips are great for corralling wires gently but firmly.
-This is a guide about keeping wires tidy with hair clips.
+This is a page about keeping wires tidy with hair clips.